nicholas-macfarlane/memory-vanilla-js/README.md

 After a small delay(so the second card can be viewed) the cards will be flipped back over, if they didn't match.

-If they match, you score a point, and those cards cannot be flipped again(they turn green to signify this).
+If they match, you score a point, and those cards cannot be flipped again.
+They turn green to signify this, but you can always view any matched card's value by hovering over it.

+The player with the highest score, once all cards are matched, will receive a +1 to their win count, with no points awarded for a tie, and the cards are reshuffled for the next match.

 Remembering what's under the cards that haven't been matched yet is the key to winning. :)